-1.1 Process for dealing with requests for information
+1.1 Process for Handling Requests for Information

 1 Business as Usual Request: Any request for information that is generally and usually dealt with within the remit of the department.
-All FOI requests from the media must be referred to the Corporate Compliance Officer and Head of Communications.
-Further guidance can be sought from the Corporate Compliance Officer.
+All FOI requests from the media must be referred to the Corporate Assurance and Information Officer and Director of Communications and Engagement.
+Further guidance can be sought from the Corporate Assurance and Information Officer.

-1.2 Corporate Compliance / FOI Officer Process for Dealing with Requests for Information:
+1.2 Corporate Assurance and Information Officer Process for Dealing with Requests for Information: